cydergoth/openwrt_vlan/README.md

 [OpenWRT](https://openwrt.org/) is a suite of tooling and packages which allow you to replace stock firmware on a commerical home or soho router with a customized version.
-This is a very good thing if you are a profession in the software or IT space, or just have an interest in leveraging more sophisticated firmware.
+This is a very good thing if you are a professional in the software or IT space, or just have an interest in leveraging more sophisticated firmware.
 It is also (despite recently found issues) widely regarded as being more secure than default vendor firmware as that has been plagued by backdoors, default credentials,